andrewjmetzger/andrew.mtz.gr/_posts/2023-08-19-rooting-galaxy-tab-a7-lite.md

 PS C:\Users\andrew\Downloads\SM-T220\> adb install ./Magisk-v26.1.apk
 ```

 Open the Magisk app and complete install.
-Select the recommended option, not patch image.
+Select the **Direct Install (Recommended)** option.

+Patching should take a minute or so.

 ## Modules